joan16v/symfony5-tasks-app/README.md

 Symfony5 Tasks App

 A PHP/Symfony5 app, to use it with a MySQL database.
+Bootstrap for UX.

 <img src="https://i.imgur.com/dsYNeHe.png">
 <img src="https://i.imgur.com/89c9TsA.png">